rafichowdhury1220/jenkins-ec2-setup/README.md

-# Deploying Jenkins on an Amazon EC2 Instance (Beginner-Friendly Walkthrough)
+# Deploying Jenkins on an Amazon EC2 Instance
 This project demonstrates how I deployed Jenkins on an Amazon EC2 instance using PuTTY.
 I’ll walk you through exactly what I did, step by step, using screenshots, and explain everything in simple, beginner-friendly language.
 I used this project to better understand IAM concepts in a cloud environment, and I now use it to showcase my technical hands-on experience in interviews.

 ---